sutoiku/autostat/README.md

 - Kernels

-  - priors on kernels:
+  - priors / constraints on kernels:
+    - PER
       - period should be less than 1x data length
+      - should be more than 2x min spacing between data points
     - some limit on length scale for smoothing kernels? -- smoothing kernels should NOT pick up non-stationarity in a signal, that should be captured by a non stationary (polynomial trend etc kernel) kernel
   - change point operator
   - non-stationary random walk-type kernels kernel?